-Migraines can truly be debilitating for those suffering from them.
-Majority of the time, it is not just a headache you will be suffering from either.
+Migraines can truly be debilitating for those suffering from them and learning how to file your migraine claim can be frustrating.
+The majority of the time, it is not just a headache you will be suffering from either.
 Other symptoms include throbbing pain, nausea, dizziness, and sensitivity to light and sound.

 A migraine is usually characterized by a pulsing sensation on the side of the head.
 The pain could last hours or days depending on the severity of the pain.

 Migraines are considered chronic if they occur more than 15 days a month, out of a three-month period.
 If this happens, seeing a doctor is crucial.